Observe and record animal behaviour

 • Gene Flow: The movement of genes between populations, such as through migration, introduces new genetic material to a population.

 Selective breeding is a process where humans control the mating of animals to produce offspring with desired traits.
-This practice has been used for thousands of years to enhance or reduce specific characteristics.
+This practice has been used for centuries to enhance or reduce specific characteristics.

 • Breeding for Traits: Farmers or breeders may select animals with desirable traits (such as milk production in cows, speed in horses, or temperament in dogs) and breed them to pass on those traits to their offspring.